lozzolloz/Pokemon-React-2/README.md

 When learning about APIs and finding [PokéAPI](https://pokeapi.co/), I had the idea to combine them and expand the game to include all 18 Pokémon types.

 I initially coded the game in vanilla Javascript in one big file.
 You can see where I got up to with that in the `old data` folder.
 Then when I learned about React and component-based architecture, I rebuilt the game that way to practise my React skills.

-Now I have even more coding experience, and know that having something in a React hook doesn't necessarily mean it's better, if I was to rebuild the site again, it would probably be somewhere in-between the two versions.

 ## Features